 Going to the dentist for regular check-ups beneficial as it allows any problems to be identified and treated; leaving problems untreated could make them more difficult to treat in the future.
 Of pupils aged 9 to 10, 87% reported that they had visited their dentist in the last year, this increases to 94% of 13 to 14 year old pupils.

 There is limited comparative data available, making it difficult to comprehensively assess oral health in Wakefield.
-In 2012 a survey of five year old children was completed, this data indicates that children in Wakefield have a higher number of decayed, missing or filled (dmft) than the regional and national averages.
-Each five year old child in Wakefield has on average 1.66 teeth that are decayed, missing or filled, compared to 0.94 in England and 1.23 in Yorkshire and the Humber region (2012/13).
-In a 2013 survey, one in five Wakefield 3 year olds had any decayed teeth.
+In 2012 a survey of five year old children was completed, this data indicates that children in Wakefield have a higher number of decayed, missing or filled (DMFT) than national average.
+The situation in 2015 was similar.
+According to the latest survey, each five year old child in Wakefield has on average 0.9 teeth that are decayed, missing or filled, compared to 0.8 in England and 1.1 in Yorkshire and the Humber region (2016/17).
+However, in a different 2013 survey, one in five Wakefield 3 year olds had any decayed teeth.
 This was the highest rate across all Yorkshire and Humber.

 Further information on oral health is available on the JSNA website, under the people and ill health sections, the Oral Health Needs Assessment for Wakefield district and the Children and Young People’s Survey 2015 reports: